Shokado

 DESCRIPTION

-*This item is also sold in our physical store.
-Stock availability may vary depending on timing.
-Please note that there may be cases where an item you have ordered is out of stock.
+Please note that this item is also available at our physical store, with stock availability potentially varying based on timing.
+Kindly acknowledge that there might be instances where an ordered item is temporarily out of stock.

-*Please be aware that due to each item being handmade, there may be slight differences between the actual product and the photographs.
+Additionally, we kindly advise that due to the handmade nature of each piece, subtle divergences may exist between the actual product and the photographs.

 Materials